- Exhibits & Animals

 In 2005, The Maritime Aquarium adopted a new mission statement that rededicated the Aquarium to inspiring its visitors to preserve and protect Long Island Sound and its inhabitants.

-In February 2012, the Aquarium unveiled a $4 million "FINtastic RefurbFISHment" that carried a stronger emphasis on telling the story of Long Island Sound through our exhibits.
+In February 2012, the Aquarium unveiled a $4.5 million "FINtastic RefurbFISHment" that carried a stronger emphasis on telling the story of Long Island Sound through our exhibits.
 The transformation included creation of Newman's Own Hall (with a large LIS map and interactive "Found in the Sound" game), as well as dynamic new live exhibits and multimedia displays.
-In April 2012, the "RefurbFISHment" will continue with the opening of a Sharks & Rays gallery, which will include a large Shark and Ray Touch Pool.
+In April 2012, the "RefurbFISHment" continued with the opening of a Sharks & Rays gallery, which includes a large Shark and Ray Touch Pool.